Winfred Hamlin Ziegler

 Winfred Hamlin Ziegler (November 23, 1885 - July 6, 1972) was the fourth bishop of the Episcopal Diocese of Wyoming from 1936 to 1949.

 Early life and education

 Ziegler was born on November 23, 1885, in Detroit, Michigan, the son of the Reverend Paul Ziegler and Mary Frances Bell.
 He was educated at the Detroit Church Academy, after which he worked as a hardware salesman between 1899 and 1907.
-He then studied at Columbia University, graduating with a Bachelor of Arts in 1911.
+He then studied at Columbia University, where he was a member of the Philolexian Society, and graduating with a Bachelor of Arts in 1911.
 He earned a Bachelor of Sacred Theology from Seabury-Western Theological Seminary in 1929.
 He was awarded a Doctor of Divinity 1936, and a Doctor of Sacred Theology in 1937.

 Ordained ministry

 Following his studies at Columbia, Ziegler went to Alaska to serve as a lay missionary.
 He was then ordained deacon in March 1912 and priest in May 1913 by Bishop Peter Trimble Rowe of Alaska.
 He ministered Valdez, Alaska until 1914, when he transferred to the Olympic Peninsula Missions in Washington, remaining till 1915.
 Between 1915 and 1918, he was vicar of All Saints' Church in Lehighton, Pennsylvania, while between 1918 and 1923, he served as Dean of St John's Cathedral in Albuquerque, New Mexico, and Archdeacon of New Mexico.
 SHe also served as chaplain with the 14th Division of the United States Army between 1918 and 1919.
 In 1923, he became rector of the Church of the Redeemer in Elgin, Illinois, remaining till 1931, when he became Archdeacon of Chicago.